History & Staff

 Christopher M. Lawrence, Operations Manager, Licensed N.Y.
 State Funeral Director

 "I take great pride in helping families through the funeral process.
 My goal is that every family will be completely satisfied and confident they made the right choice of a funeral home."

-Bonnie L. Anthony, Continuing Care Coordinator
+Bonnie L. Anthony, Office Manager and Continuing Care Coordinator

 "No two people feel the same emotions through the grieving process.
 I urge people to seek help with their emotions, and support to help them through the grieving process."